pennmem/elemem/docs/NetworkProtocol.rst

 Network Protocol & Logged Events
 #############

-This is the network protocol document for Elemem
+This is the network protocol document for Elemem.

 .. contents:: **Table of Contents**
     :depth: 2